-Upper Broken Creek - priority 1a and 1b watering g action Target reach: Reach 1: Reach 1 is a priority to receive environmental water in 2022-23 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
+Upper Broken Creek - priority 1a and 1b watering action Target reach: Reach 1: Reach 1 is a priority to receive environmental water in 2023-24 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
 Reach 1 also supports a large permanent platypus population.
 Environmental water delivered to reach 1 will provide environmental benefits to reaches 2 and 3.
-Compliance point Waggarandall Weir Potential watering action Upper Broken Creek winter low fl Note: the low flow may be reduce ow: 10 ML/day ed to 1-9 ML/day to accommodate a available water resources Expected watering effects Inundate benthic surfaces ar on between weir pools for native fis n of the channel which provides hab is and macroinvertebrates.
+Compliance point Waggarandall Weir Potential watering action Upper Broken Creek winter low flo Note: the low flow may be reduce ow: 10 ML/day d to 1-9 ML/day to accommodate a vailable water resources Expected watering effects Provides suitable water depth in the channel and good connection between weir pools for native fish and platypus.
+Inundate benthic surfaces and large wood located in the bottom of the channel which provides habitat for macroinvertebrates.
+Suitable water quality (DO) is maintained for native fish, platypus and macroinvertebrates.
 Environmental objectives Maintain conditions for self-sustaining populations of native fish.
 Maintain self-sustaining populations of macroinvertebrates.
 Maintain the platypus population and support successful breeding and juvenile dispersal.
 Flow may reach the lower Broken Creek and increase the opportunity for movement of aquatic biota between the waterways.
-Climate scenario variations Extreme dry Dry Average Wet Required · · Volume (ML) 910 910 546 546 Assumption Flow of 10 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 10 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Flow of 6 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 6 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Flow of 6 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 6 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Flow of 6 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 6 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Waggarandall Weir Waggarandall Weir Rationale for delivery in 2022-23 Operational releases and unregulated flows may only provide limited habitat for native fish, platypus and macroinvertebrates (water depth, connectivity and quality).
+Climate scenario variations Extreme dry Dry Average Wet Required Volume (ML) 910 910 546 546 Assumption Flow of 10 ML/day for 91 daysFlow of 10 ML/day for 91 daysFlow of 6 ML/day for 91 daysFlow of 6 ML/day for 91 days0-5 ML/day operational releases and limited or no unregulated flows.
+May require the release of 10 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir0-5 ML/day operational releases and limited or no unregulated Rationale for delivery in 2023-24 Operational releases and unregulated flows may only provide limited habitat for native fish, platypus and macroinvertebrates (water depth, connectivity and quality).
 This may have a negative impact on their health and recruitment.
 A low flow of 1-9 ML/day is expected to increase the availability of habitat suitable for native fish, platypus and macroinvertebrates.
 This will reduce risk of poor health and recruitment outcomes.